 As of now, there are no proofreading jobs available but you can bookmark this site to check the job availability from time to time.

 Fiverr is a marketplace where you can sell any service for at least $5.
-It’s a great place to find your potential clients who wants to get things done on a budget.
+It’s a great place to find your potential clients who want to get things done on a budget.
 Though beginners will have a hard time getting clients here, experienced proofreaders won’t have to struggle much.